tdsmale/tdsmale.github.io/Jungian.md

 #### EIE / ENFJ / ENFj / Provocateur (Shadow: Seelie).
 Passionate Martyr.
 Getting it all out.

-Provokes crowds into better strength against predators by cathartically purging its weaker qualities.
+Provokes crowds into better strength against predators by purging its weaker qualities.
 - Natural: Catharsis.
 Naturally promotes a purgative atmosphere.
 - Constructive: Radicalism.
 Finds it constructive to observe exploitative underpinnings.
 - Obligation: Stability.
 Feels obligated to try and promote pragmatic equilibrium.